 Recent Press Releases

-New York (May 8, 2020)—The American Geriatrics Society (AGS) annually honors researchers, clinicians, educators, and emerging health professionals who have made outstanding contributions to high-quality, person-centered care for older people.
+New York (April 29, 2022)—The American Geriatrics Society (AGS) annually honors researchers, clinicians, educators, and emerging health professionals who have made outstanding contributions to high-quality, person-centered care for older people.
 This year’s award recipients include more than 20 leaders representing the breadth of disciplines championing care for us all as we age.

 - Anil Makam, MD, MAS (University of California, San Francisco)

 - Lee A. Lindquist, MD, MPH, MBA (Northwestern University)